“I have itchy hands and itchy feet”

 Both mother and baby have done well.
 It had taken a while for Bronwyn liver enzymes to return to normal.
 Bronwyn’s bilirubin is mildly elevated at the last check on 25th Sept 2017 at 31umol/L. Her bilirubin had been 34 umol/L in April 2016 with normal liver enzymes.
 The most likely reason for her mildly elevated bilirubin is she coincidentally has a benign liver condition called Gilbert’s syndrome.
 I could not find any evidence in the medical literature that Gilbert’s syndrome is relevant in the aetiology of obstetric cholestasis.

 Obstetric cholestasis is also called intrahepatic cholestasis of pregnancy, cholestasis of pregnancy and cholestatic jaundice of pregnancy.
 Obstetric cholestasis is the most common liver disorder in pregnancy and occurs in about 1% of pregnancies.
 It is caused by a reduced excretion of bile salts by the liver, which leads to increased serum bile acids.
-These bile salts are deposited within the skin, causing pruritus (itching).
+These bile salts are deposited within the skin, causing pruritus or itchy hands and feet in pregnancy.

 The cause of obstetric cholestasis is unknown but is thought to be multifactorial with hormonal, genetic and environmental possible factors.
 Oestrogen has a known role in causing cholestasis.
 Hence it happens in pregnancy, but as well it can happen when taking an oestrogen-containing contraceptive pill.
 It is also as associated with progesterone use in pregnancy, to prevent preterm delivery.
 There is also a genetic component to the aetiology as it is more common when there is family history of obstetric cholestasis or cholestasis with oral contraceptive use.
 As well, it is more common in women of South Asia, South America, and the Scandinavian countries.
 It is more common in winter, with advanced age, with multiparity and with twin pregnancies.